haripalbaluja/String-to-Binary-Converter/README.md

 ## Getting Started
-Clone the repository into your system by browsing to [this repository](https://www.github.com/deveshd2k/weather) ...
+Clone the repository into your system by browsing to [this repository](https://www.github.com/deveshd2k/weather-1) ...

 ### Prerequisites
 ```
+npm
 Linux System
 Django 2.1
 Postgresql